The foundation of Young Women’s Hub is built around the Theory of Change framework outlined below.

-Pupils are taught: English, Maths, Science, ICT, Art, Humanities, PE, ASDAN Project, Food Technology, PSHE.
+Pupils are taught: English, Maths, Science, Art, Humanities, PE, PSHE, vocational projects and functional skills.

-In year 9, pupils will be introduced to GCSE and Foundation courses, which will allow our pupils time to develop over KS4 and improve their understanding and skills within each subject.
+In year 9, pupils will be introduced to GCSE and functional skills, which will allow our pupils time to develop over KS4 and improve their understanding and skills within each subject.

 Pupils in year 10 and 11 will continue on with GCSE, vocational and Foundation courses with additional support included in their timetable.